GustavoHennig/Avalonia.SpellChecker/README.md

 - **Custom Dictionaries** (TODO): Add or manage custom words for specific languages.
 - **Context Menu Integration**: Provides suggestions for misspelled words in a context menu.
 - **Customization** (WIP): Developers can modify styles for underlining and other text decorations for incorrect words.
-- **Support for Multiple Languages**: Allows the use of different language dictionaries.
+- **Support for Multiple Languages**: Allows the use of different language dictionaries simultaneally.

 ## Getting Started